kylejtobin/sda-detector/README.md

 # 🧠 SDA Detector

-**A Python AST analyzer that detects Semantic Domain Architecture patterns**
+**Transform your Python code from procedural checking to type-driven intelligence**

 [![Python 3.12+](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)
 [![Pydantic v2](https://img.shields.io/badge/pydantic-v2-E92063.svg)](https://docs.pydantic.dev/)
 [![Code style: SDA](https://img.shields.io/badge/code%20style-SDA-purple.svg)](https://github.com/kylejobin/sda-detector)
 [![License](https://img.shields.io/github/license/kylejtobin/sda-detector)](https://github.com/kylejobin/sda-detector/blob/main/LICENSE)

+> **"What if your data knew what to do with itself?"**

 ## 🎯 What is SDA Detector?

-SDA Detector is an **objective observer tool** that analyzes Python codebases for Semantic Domain Architecture (SDA) patterns.
-It tells you what architectural patterns exist in your code **without judging them** - you decide what to do with that information.

-The detector practices **eating your own dog food** - it demonstrates the very SDA principles it analyzes, making it both a practical tool and a learning resource.
+SDA Detector analyzes Python codebases to identify Semantic Domain Architecture patterns - a paradigm where **data drives behavior** instead of conditional logic checking data.
+It's both a practical analysis tool and a living demonstration of these principles.

+The detector doesn't prescribe or judge - it observes and reports.
+You get objective metrics about your code's architectural patterns, not opinions about whether they're "good" or "bad".

 ### Core Principle: Pure Observation